RSS

 Read

-Across the Fraser Valley in September, the average number of days to sell a single-family detached home was 35, while for a condo it was 37.
-Townhomes took, on average, 30 days to sell.
+Across the Fraser Valley in August, the average number of days to sell a condo was 41 days; while for a single-family detached home it was 38 days.
+Townhomes took, on average, 32 days to sell.

 MLS® HPI Benchmark Price Activity

-• Single Family Detached: At $1,501,100, the Benchmark price for an FVREB single-family detached home decreased 1.5 per cent compared to August 2024 and decreased 1.3 per cent compared to September 2023.
+• Single Family Detached: At $1,436,800, the Benchmark price for an FVREB single-family detached home decreased one per cent compared to July 2025 and decreased 5.7 per cent compared to August 2024.

 Read